Evil3D/FFlags/README.md

 # by default set to 2 hours, disables reconnecting after the failure of first try
 FFlagDisableReconnectAfterPotentialTimeout = true
+FIntPotentialClientTimeoutSeconds = 7200
+FFlagReconnectDisabled = false # when on, disables reconnecting on all errors FStringReconnectDisabledReason = "We're sorry, Roblox is temporarily unavailable.
+Please try again later." # or whatever u want to set it to

 # Idk, for some/most the definition is the name/in the name
 FFlagProximityPromptLocalization = true